Hello,

 and carried me here."

-Grandpa moved his hand on Billy's ankle, "Hmm.
-I see your sore ankle.
+see your sore ankle.
 How about we ask Grandma to drive us to an emergency room."

 Billy hid his leg under his chair, "They'll make my ankle hurt more."